-At Jefferson, you have access to pediatric endocrinologists from Nemours/Alfred I. duPont Hospital for Children in Center City Philadelphia who provide treatment and management of common and rare disorders of the endocrine system.
+At Jefferson, you have access to pediatric endocrinologists from Nemours Children’s Health System in Center City Philadelphia who provide treatment and management of common and rare disorders of the endocrine system.

 Our board-certified pediatric endocrinologists diagnose and treat disorders of the adrenal glands, hypothalamus, ovaries, parathyroid, pituitary gland, testes, thyroid and pancreas.
 These include: